jeremyruppel/codependency/README.md

 Codependency is a simple comment-based dependency graph that you can use on arbitrary files.

-It uses the program `tsort` under the hood, so sorry windoze I guess?

 ## Installation

 Add this line to your application's Gemfile: